-Retention In Construction and Engineering Subcontracts
+Retention In Construction and Engineering Subcontracts and Trade Contracts

-If you would like help relating to the collection of retention money as a subcontractor in the construction or engineering industry, you can call us now for free advice** on 01773 712116 or email: email@example.com
+If you would like help relating to the collection of retention money as a subcontractor in the construction or engineering industry, you can call us now for initial free advice on 01773 712116 or email: email@example.com.

 High Speed Retention Recovery

 Don’t let them get away with it.
 Retention is your money and you are entitled to collect it when it is due!

 In the meantime here is a quick account of how two Streetwise Buddies benefited from tour intervention recently.

 Our Fastest Retention Collection – Just One Day!

 An M&E Contractor had been owed a retention payment for over 2 years.
 The Contractor had fobbed him off and ignored him all that time.
 We wrote just one letter and the Contractor paid the very next day!

 At just over £7,000 that was at the lower limit of what’s cost effective on a one off basis, but it only cost £375, so our Client is very happy.

 For speed that beats our previous fastest collection where a roofing and cladding subcontractor was owed retention of £44,687 on a job that had long since been finished.
 The retention should have been paid way back at least a year before, but despite our Buddy’s best efforts it had still not been paid.